omerozerr/Gridworld_with_Reinforcement_learning/README.md

-# Gridworld with Reinforcement learning
+Gridworld with Reinforcement Learning
-A simple gridworld environment and an agent that can navigate through it using Q-learning.
+A simple gridworld environment and an agent that navigates through it using Q-learning.
 We set up the environment, define the agent, and then train the agent.

-1. The Gridworld Environment:
+1. The Gridworld Environment
--A 10x10 grid.
+Grid Size: A 10x10 grid.
--Start position at the top-left corner.
+Start Position: Positioned at the top-left corner.
--Instead of a single goal, we have multiple goals with different rewards.
+Goals: Instead of a single goal, we have multiple goals with varying rewards.
--A few obstacles in between.
+Obstacles: The grid contains a few obstacles the agent must navigate around.

-2. The Agent:
+2. The Agent
--Can move up, down, left, or right.
+Movements: The agent can move up, down, left, or right.
--Will use Q-learning to learn the optimal policy.
+Learning Method: Employs Q-learning to deduce the optimal policy.
--Sometimes, when the agent decides to take an action, the environment may not necessarily respond as expected.
-For instance, if the agent decides to move right, there might be a small chance it ends up moving up instead. (slip_prob)
+Stochastic Environment: Sometimes, the agent's chosen action might not result in the expected movement.
+For instance, if the agent opts to move right, there's a slight possibility it could end up moving up.
+This is governed by slip_prob.
--As the agent learns more about its environment, it should rely less on exploration and more on exploiting the knowledge it has gathered. (decay_epsilon)
+Exploration vs. Exploitation: As the agent becomes more familiar with its environment, it increasingly depends on exploiting its accumulated knowledge, decreasing its exploration rate.
+This is controlled by decay_epsilon.